• Hello Guest, welcome to the initial stages of our new platform!

 Now that I’ve decided this is the car, I want to get it before someone else does.
 Of course, it’s an 8 hour drive, and I literally had surgery 10 days ago, but off we go!
 We decide to drive up that weekend, rent a U-Haul, and tow the car back.
 Of course, everything went exactly as planned… 🙄

-We drive up to NH only to discover that there is no shit a ducking HURRICANE hitting NH that weekend.
+We drive up to NH only to discover that there is no shit a ducking HURRICANE (Hurricane Lee) hitting NH that weekend.
 For those of you not from the northeast….
 That generally isn’t a thing.
 In September.
 When I need to pick up my new goddamn Volvo!
 Mind you I’ve never towed anything before, let alone a car behind an empty U-Haul during a hurricane.

 Next, U-Haul doesn’t have the equipment they promised.
 Ok, fine, there’s another U-Haul location 30 miles away that does, they’ll cover the mileage and gas, and we have just enough time to make it back before the shop foreman goes on vacation for the rest of the week.
 So we head over to the second location, where the new employee takes what feels like an hour to figure out how to hitch up the trailer.
 Thankfully the old timer who knew what she was doing reviewed everything and made sure they did it right.